That Golden cup !! How to make Perfect tea??

 Her Instagram showcases her food love.

 She loves tea in almost all of its avatars, but picking a favorite, she will always pick Adrak wali Chai.

 She very quirky to add….”Every individual has his / her unique style of preparing chai.
 And all of us think that our version of it is the best.
 Truth be told, we’re all right in our own way.
 Also, now that we’ve started the topic of preparing tea, I’ll share with you my version of it.
 Here’s a step by step guide”

 Half a mug of water.

 A half a cm thick slice of ginger

 Sugar as per taste

-“Tea is an integral part of of some of our lives.
-There is no single day in our life which starts without a cup of tea.
-So lets take pride in stirring up this elixir of life.
-Hopefully I will eventually learn how to make tea.
+“Tea is an integral part of some of our lives.
+There is no single day in our life that starts without a cup of tea.
+So let’s take pride in stirring up this elixir of life.
+Hopefully, I will eventually learn how to make tea.